solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-08-AI-Basics/README.md

     CREATE EXTENSION IF NOT EXISTS vector;
     ```

-2. With vector supported added to your database, add a new column to the `listings` table using the `vector` data type to store embeddings within the table.
-The `text-embedding-ada-002` model produces vectors with 1536 dimensions, so you must specify `1536` as the vector size.
+2. With vector support added to the database, add a new column to the `listings` table using the `vector` data type to store embeddings within the table.
+The `text-embedding-ada-002` model produces vectors with 1536 dimensions, `1536` must be specified as the vector size.

     ```sql
     ALTER TABLE listings